 The Kretschmann scalar, $K\equiv R_{abcd} R^{abcd}$, for the spherically symmetric spacetime described by \autoref{eq:metric} is given by

 \citep[see, e.g., eqs.\ 14-18 of][]{Gkig14}.
-Singular behavior in $K$ necessarily betrays spacetime singularities.
-Because in spherical symmetry, $K$ is composed of the elements of the Reimann squared (the metric in \autoref{eq:metric} is manifestly diagonal), the converse statement is true: all spacetime singularities will produce singular $K$.
-When $B(r)=1$ everywhere (which is often true), \autoref{eq:Kgen} reduces to the more simple form,
+Singular behavior in $K$ necessarily betrays the presence of curvature singularities.
+Because in spherical symmetry, $K$ is composed of the elements of the Riemann squared (the metric in \autoref{eq:metric} is manifestly diagonal), the converse statement is true: all spacetime curvature singularities will produce singular $K$.
+When $B(r)=1$ everywhere (which is often true), \autoref{eq:Kgen} reduces to the more simple form

 where $f\equiv1-N^2$.
 For Schwarzschild, $f=2M/r$, and the above reduces to the well-known result, $K=48 M^2/r^6$, which is singular at $r=0$.